arismelachroinos/lscript/README.txt

 		Find WPS pin    (WPA-WPA2) (NOT TESTED)
 ---------------------Installation----------------------
-(make sure you are a root user) cd git clone https://github.com/arismelachroinos/lscript.git cd lscript
+(make sure you are a root user)
+Be carefull.If you download it as a .zip file, it will not run.Make sure to follow these simple instructions. cd git clone https://github.com/arismelachroinos/lscript.git cd lscript